usethisname1419/HTTPFTPSSH_Killer/README.md

 1. Target Selection: The tool grants users the flexibility to pick between FTP and SSH services for their attack.

 2. Password Options: Opt between using a predetermined wordlist or generating random passwords on-the-fly.
-If randomness entices you, BruteSpray can concoct passwords ranging between 8 to 16 characters.
+If randomness entices you, FSK can concoct passwords ranging between 8 to 16 characters.

 3. Anonymization: Cover your tracks.
-With BruteSpray, you can route your traffic through Tor or select from a personalized list of proxies.
+With FSK, you can route your traffic through Tor or select from a personalized list of proxies.

 4. Detailed Reporting: Stay informed.
-Post-attack, BruteSpray provides a concise report detailing the duration of the attack and the number of attempts made.
+Post-attack, FSK provides a concise report detailing the duration of the attack and the number of attempts made.